Sarlacc: In popular culture

-Aside from Star Wars fiction and merchandising, popular fiction author Stefan Demetriou uses the sarlacc as a descriptive term for slowness, a reference to the creature's extended digestive process.
+Aside from Star Wars fiction and merchandising, popular fiction author Stefan Demetriou uses the Sarlacc as a descriptive term for slowness, a reference to the creature's extended digestive process.

-The sarlacc became part of Return of the Jedi's merchandising campaign that accompanied the theatrical release of the film.
+The Sarlacc became part of Return of the Jedi's merchandising campaign that accompanied the theatrical release of the film.
 Parker Brothers produced a board game in 1983 called Battle at Sarlacc's Pit that was sold in the United States and Canada.
-Players collect points for battling their way through Gamorrean guards, Boba Fett, and a Nikto on Jabba the Hutt's sail barge, pushing them overboard into a cardboard sarlacc.
+Players collect points for battling their way through Gamorrean guards, Boba Fett, and a Nikto on Jabba the Hutt's sail barge, pushing them overboard into a cardboard Sarlacc.
 The game, which sold for only a few years, is a collector's item.

 Hollywood journalist and humor writer Peter Biskind muses that George Lucas went to great extremes to remove aspects of sex and sexuality from the plot of the Star Wars films.
-Biskind, however, asserts that Lucas created a "nightmarishly explicit image of threatening female sexuality" in the form of the sarlacc: "The Jabba episode culminates in an explicit vagina dentata fantasy, as Luke and his pals have to walk a phallic gangplank into the pullulating maw—festooned with long, curved teeth—of the giant sarlacc in its 'nesting place'."
-Premiere magazine reviewer Tim Bissell complained, "Lucas sent his trilogy’s most arresting character Boba Fett to a "death" so inglorious—falling headlong into the vagina dentata of Tatooine's sarlacc—that its only payoff was a burp gag."
+Biskind, however, asserts that Lucas created a "nightmarishly explicit image of threatening female sexuality" in the form of the Sarlacc: "The Jabba episode culminates in an explicit vagina dentata fantasy, as Luke and his pals have to walk a phallic gangplank into the pullulating maw—festooned with long, curved teeth—of the giant Sarlacc in its 'nesting place'."
+Premiere magazine reviewer Tim Bissell complained, "Lucas sent his trilogy’s most arresting character Boba Fett to a "death" so inglorious—falling headlong into the vagina dentata of Tatooine's Sarlacc—that its only payoff was a burp gag."

-In the TV series Peep Show, Mark Corrigan references "the pit of sarlacc" when finishing off the remains of a packet of crisps.
+In the TV series Peep Show, Mark Corrigan references "the pit of Sarlacc" when finishing off the remains of a packet of crisps.

 In 2018, a cave that was discovered in British Columbia, Canada was unofficially named Sarlacc's Pit.

-In the TV series Ghost Wars (2017-2018), Billy McGrath (performed by Kim Coates) refers to the inability of people to leave town due to the events triggered by the earthquake.
-In conversation with town's major Val McGrath-Dufresne (performed by Luvia Petersen), Val points out that he had been able to get into town, so "If there's a way in, there's gotta be a way out.", to which Billy replies "Tell that to a sarlacc."
+In the TV series Ghost Wars (2017–2018), Billy McGrath (performed by Kim Coates) refers to the inability of people to leave town due to the events triggered by the earthquake.
+In conversation with town's major Val McGrath-Dufresne (performed by Luvia Petersen), Val points out that he had been able to get into town, so "If there's a way in, there's gotta be a way out", to which Billy replies "Tell that to a Sarlacc."

-The front cover of Randall Munroe's book What If?: Serious Scientific Answers to Absurd Hypothetical Questions features a T. rex being lowered into a sarlacc pit.
+The front cover of Randall Munroe's book What If?: Serious Scientific Answers to Absurd Hypothetical Questions features a T. rex being lowered into a Sarlacc pit.

+Lego released a set titled Desert Skiff & Sarlacc Pit featuring Han Solo, Luke Skywalker, Lando, Chewbacca, and Boba Fett.